What is sports marketing? Sports marketing definitions from A to Z

 To make real impact in the sport industry, we have to begin from its very foundation: clubs.
 Sports Clubs with a solid financial structure, stadiums of their own and a strong fanbase and youth sectors are the future of any sport – so why not invest money in sponsorship and be part of their growth?

 D – Data

-Market research is the first step towards a great and successful sports sponsorship project, whilst measuring and monitoring of results is key to proving a successful operation.
+Market research is the first step towards a great and successful sports marketing plan, whilst measuring and monitoring of results is key to proving a successful operation.
 As all marketers know, you need data to perform and succeed in the field.
 From demographics to on-screen-visibility to audience monitoring to sales, the truth is often in the cold, hard figures.